nick-nack-attack/truth-checker-client/README.md

 # Truth Checker - a parody database for the truth

+## IMPORTANT: To run locally ...

+Navigate to the `config` file and replace the api endpoint with the local server url:

+`API_ENDPOINT: process.env.API_ENDPOINT ||` ~~"https://serene-chamber-88335.herokuapp.com/api"~~ `"http://localhost:8000/api",`

+Otherwise, you'll be connecting to the production backend and will be unable to connect.

 ## Description

 This application is a promotion piece for a music album.